 - 4.1 Referrals

 - 4.2 Training

 - 4.3 Raising Awareness

-5. Our Head Teacher
+- 5. Our Head Teacher

-6. Our Academy Committee/ Board of Trustees
+- 6. Our Local School Committees/ Board of Trustees

-7. Supporting Children and Working in Partnership with Parents
+- 7. Supporting Children and Working in Partnership with Parents

-8. Information about Safeguarding for Pupils
+- 8. Information about Safeguarding for students

+- 9. Information Sharing

-9. A Partnership Approach
+- 9.1 A partnership Approach

+- 9.2 Operation Encompass